DirectorL/simcompanies_building/README.md

 By default, it is divided into two types of quality, with 2% as the distinction between high and low quality You can modify the variables on the third line'HighQ_or_LowQ', Used to set the quality distinction percentage you need

-!!Replace the building cookie and order cookie in the first two lines before using !!使用前替换前两行的大楼cookie和订单cookie
+!!Replace the building cookie and order cookie in the first two lines before using<br>
+!!使用前替换前两行的大楼cookie和订单cookie

 ## run with nodejs